sylynder/webby/README.md

 - Extend with Packages
 - Use "Plates" a blade-like templating engine for your views
 - Use "Services" to seperate business logic from Controllers
+- Use "Actions" instead of "Services" for CRUD functionalities or business logic
 - Use "Forms Or Rules" to validate input requests
 - A near "Service discovery" feature included

 ## Authors

 - [@otengkwame](https://www.github.com/otengkwame)
+- [All contributors][link-contributors]

 ## Installation